schedjoules/calendar-store-api/README.md

 * Icon urls that are in the JSON have their ETag mentioned in de response.

 ##Calendars
 The calendars are by default in the iCalendar data format ([RFC5545](https://tools.ietf.org/html/rfc5545)) but we also provide calendars in jCal ([RFC7265](https://tools.ietf.org/html/rfc7265)) and xCal ([RFC6321](https://tools.ietf.org/html/rfc6321)).
-Many OS's and calendar client parse calendar files but you can also write your own parser.
+Many OS's and calendar clients parse calendar files but, of course, you can also write your own parser.

+As said the default calendar format is .ics.
+To get a calendar in either jCal or xCal format add extension .json or .xml:
+iCal: .../calendars/766e8a162f82
+jCal: .../calendars/766e8a162f82.json
+xCal: .../calendars/766e8a162f82.xml

 ##Unique anonymous user identifier
 Before you can offer calendar to your users you need to append the calendar url client side with a unique anonymous user identifier: &u={unique_anonymous_user_identifier}.
 We use this for statistical purposes and for detecting and preventing of misuse of our content.